secureworks/dalton/README.rst

 While Socket Control is supported by Suricata in versions 1.4 and later, the ``suricatasc`` module was not Python 3 compatible until Suricata 3.0 so that is the earliest version Dalton supports.

+-  | **Problems with Suricata Socket Control Mode**
+   | There are some known issues with Suricata Socket Control, not related to Dalton.
+     If you experience
+     problems with it, try running the job with this option disabled.

+   -  | **Sample Issues**
+      | `Docker Suricata Socket Control crashing using command 'reopen-log-files <https://redmine.openinfosecfoundation.org/issues/3436>`__

+      | `Suricata 4.1 Seg Fault: Socket Control pcap-file and corrupt pcap <https://redmine.openinfosecfoundation.org/issues/3448>`__

+      | `Alert metadata not present in EVE output when using Socket Control Pcap Processing Mode <https://redmine.openinfosecfoundation.org/issues/3467>`__

 Job Settings
 ------------